adamnew123456/spc/README.rst

   share code across files without hacking in extern directives yourself.
 Whether I fix this is a tossup - I want to add namespaces, and if I can find the time to do them, I'll probably fix this issue then as well.
-- Error Reporting: Most errors use the line and column number 0, 0 because the driver doesn't inform the backend of locations in the file.
-This is one of the higher priority things to fix.

 Other than that, it produces code for a language which is pretty much on the same abstractive level as C - but, the language is organized explicitly to be